 The point clouds, meshes, and 3D models produced are the data to be compared between sequel flights during monitoring time.

 6. Tunnel Boring Machines

 Tunnel excavation is associated inevitably with ground loss and high-pressure conditions which, in turn, results in associated ground movement.

-Hence, it is important to closely monitor the TBM parameters when tunnelling, especially through urban areas.
+Hence, it is important to closely monitor the TBM parameters when tunneling, especially through urban areas.

 Through advanced software, we can integrate the essential parameters from the TBM with the monitoring and geophysical data to provide essential information.

 | Also Read: All About Tunnel Boring Machine – Components, Types & Advantages |

 A dilapidation survey is carried out using both advanced as well as manual methods.
 The advanced methodology involves Aerial mapping, laser scanning, and mobile mapping.

 Drones are used to provide information to clients on the progress of the project.

 The drones and fixed wings (aeroplanes) UAVs that are equipped with HD/IR/Thermal cameras or Lidars capture aerial images, videos, or point clouds over a defined area and a specified height with a needed overlap between the image exposures.